jaylane/job-scheduler/docs/DESIGN.md

     ```

 #### Trade-off
-In a production environment the resource limits could be configurable during instanting the jobs but for this project I will hardcode limits to reduce scope.
+In a production environment the resource limits could be configurable but for this project I will hardcode limits to reduce scope.

 ## API